ansys/pyaedt/doc/source/Getting_started/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Learn more about PyAnsys and Ansys Electronics Desktop.
+            Learn more about PyAnsys and AEDT.

    .. grid-item-card:: Installation
             :link: Installation